ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 - No underline for slide navigation
 - Increase line height by a factor of 0.1

-If more explanation is needed, let the subject be followed by a blank line and then write the body of the commit message, wrapped at 72 characters per line, as Git will not wrap text automatically.
+If more explanation is needed, let a blank line follow the subject and then write the body of the commit message, wrapped at 72 characters per line, as Git will not wrap text automatically.
 Explain *why* the commit was made, again, not *how*.

 In other words, follow the seven rules of a great Git commit message [[Beams 2014]](http://chris.beams.io/posts/git-commit/#separate):